 Just before I went home that evening, I received news that my husband was discharged from the hospital.
 It’s a good thing that his brother is now a diplomat at the Department of Foreign Affairs (DFA), or my husband probably wouldn’t receive any assistance at all from the Philippine government.
 Although my brother-in-law is based in another country, he made sure that someone from the Philippine embassy in Singapore checked on him from time to time and took care of at least half of the hospital bill.

 Seriously, I have learned to live my life one day at a time.
-I have learned to be thankful for everything I have, even fort the people who act as sandpapers in my life at times.
-And I am always thankful for my family (and in-laws), no matter how dysfunctional they may seem at times.
+I have learned to be thankful for everything I have, even for the people who act as sandpapers in my life at times.
+And I am always thankful for my family and relatives, no matter how dysfunctional they may seem at times.

 (Featured image by Photo by Axel Antas-Bergkvist / http://www.unsplash.com)